g00tch/BetKings/README.md

 ## Section D: Preparing the Local wallet

 ***Step 1***
-* Download and install the graphcoin wallet [here](https://github.com/betkings/kings-core/releases)
+* Download and install the BetKings wallet on your computer [here](https://github.com/betkings/kings-core/releases)
 ***

 ***Step 2***